Requirements for Graduating with Honors in Chemistry

 Chemistry majors have numerous options for studying abroad.
 Options include a semester program before declaring the major, a semester program after declaring the major (the ideal time is spring of the junior year), a summer program, or a credit-bearing internship.
 Non-credit internships and research opportunities also exist.
 Use this advising sheet as a starting place to find the program that best meets your needs.

 Scholarship opportunities are announced to students periodically during the academic year.
-These include the Harton Scholarship for Chemical Industry, made possible by generous alumni support.
+These include the Harton Scholarship for Chemical Industry, which is awarded each spring to a newly declared chemistry major (rising junior), made possible by generous alumni support.

 ACS Student Affiliates